Nativity Craft for Kids

 This nativity craft is a great opportunity to talk about how and when Jesus was born.
 I love how this activity helps us remember the true meaning of Christmas.

 The same morning we made this craft, we also read a couple of our nativity books.
+You can check out our other favorite Christmas books here.

 Here are the nativity books we read when we did this craft.
 You can click the pictures to view them directly on Amazon: